ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \subsubsection{Multiple Style Spatial Control}

-To accomplish the spatial control of multiple styles, we introduce a corresponding method called ``Combined Cached-gradients Map'', which still utilises the concept of the cached-gradients map in ARF \cite{zhang2022arf}.
+To accomplish the spatial control of multiple styles, we introduce a novel strategy called ``Combined Cached-gradients Map'', which still utilizes the concept of the cached-gradients map in ARF~\cite{zhang2022arf}.
 Assuming the scene contains $r$ areas that need individually corresponding to a unique style image $\mathbf{X}_{\text{style}}^{r}$.
-As shown in Equation \ref{eq: spatial-control-multi-loss-function} and \ref{eq: spatial-control-multiple-styles}, for each area $\mathbf{T}^{r} \circ \hat{\mathbf{X}}$ and its related style $\mathbf{X}_{\text{style}}^{r}$, we initially determine the corresponding cached gradients maps $\hat{\mathbf{X}}_{\text{grad}}^{r}$ according to the style transfer loss $\mathcal{L}_{\text{total}}^{r}$ with auto-differentiation disabled. $\hat{\mathbf{X}}_{\text{grad}}^{r}$ are then added to generate the final cached gradients maps $\hat{\mathbf{X}}_{\text{grad}}$ applied in deferred back-propagation.
-As a result, during the optimization process, each selected region is updated according to its target style.
+As shown in Eq. \ref{eq: spatial-control-multi-loss-function} and \ref{eq: spatial-control-multiple-styles}, for each area $\mathbf{T}^{r} \circ \hat{\mathbf{X}}$ and its related style $\mathbf{X}_{\text{style}}^{r}$, we initially determine the corresponding cached gradients maps $\hat{\mathbf{X}}_{\text{grad}}^{r}$ according to the style transfer loss $\mathcal{L}_{\text{total}}^{r}$ with auto-differentiation disabled. $\hat{\mathbf{X}}_{\text{grad}}^{r}$ are then added to generate the final cached gradients maps $\hat{\mathbf{X}}_{\text{grad}}$ applied in deferred back-propagation.
+During the optimization process, each selected region is updated according to its target style.